-Each club may request funding through the leadership organization for their specific program, Full-Time ASM/GSMSA, Sacramento GSMSA, Bay GSMSA, GAC GSMSA, and San Francisco DSAC.
-Examples of these events include a Halloween Party, Friendsgiving, WiL events, Finance workshops, and other professional forums.
+Each club may request funding through the leadership organization for their specific program, Full-Time ASM, Sacramento GSMSA, Bay GSMSA, GAC GSMSA, and San Francisco DSAC.
+Examples of these events include a Halloween Party, Friendsgiving, club events, workshops, and other professional forums.